An Alternative Trajectory for Generative AI: Domain-specific superintelligence

+The long-term significance of DSS society is that it offers a practical path toward broad intelligence through composition rather than monolithic scaling.
+Instead of requiring one general-purpose model to master every domain, a DSS society can approach broad competence by accumulating, coordinating, and verifying many narrow superintelligences.
+Breadth emerges from the organized interaction of depth-specialized models.

+This path has several advantages.
+First, it is more efficient.
+Individual DSS models can be smaller than generalist foundation models because they operate within bounded domains and can rely on domain-specific data and abstractions.
+Second, it is more reliable.
+Each model can be evaluated using domain-specific benchmarks, constraints, and expert standards.
+Third, it is more interpretable.
+Failures can often be localized to a specialist model, an orchestration decision, a communication interface, or a verification step.
+Fourth, it is more updatable.
+New knowledge can be incorporated into the relevant DSS model without disturbing the entire system.

-Notably, this architecture also poses a provocative counter-argument: We may not need AGI at all!
-If a society of DSS models can outperform human experts in every specific domain, diagnosing diseases better than physicians, drafting contracts better than lawyers, and coding better than engineers, the theoretical construct and need of a single ``general'' intelligence becomes redundant.
-The utility lies in the excellence of the parts, not the unity of the whole.
+This architecture also reframes the question of AGI.
+If a society of DSS models can outperform human experts in every specific domain, diagnosing diseases better than physicians, coding better than engineers, discovering materials better than scientists, and tutoring students better than teachers, then the practical need for a single unified ``general'' intelligence becomes less clear.
+The utility lies in the excellence of the parts and the coordination of the whole, not necessarily in the existence of one model that internally contains all capabilities.